kg-construct/rml-star/section/overview.md

 The RDF Mapping Language (RML) [[RML]] is a language for expressing mappings between heterogeneous data and RDF.
 In RML, rules can be expressed to iterate over a data source and refer to specific data within an iteration.
 Using these iterators and references, RML rules define how to express data in the data source in RDF.

-This document describes RML-star: an extension of RML that adds the generation of RDF-star triples to RML.
+This document describes RML-star: an extension of RML that enables the generation of RDF-star triples with RML.

 ### Conformance {#conformance}
 As well as sections marked as non-normative, all authoring guidelines, diagrams, examples, and notes in this specification are non-normative.
 Everything else in this specification is normative.